ranchodeluxe/frontendstreams/README.md

 App.load_demo = ex_1;
 ```

-Here we are importing our NodeJS module, which Browserify will resolve for us, and binding it to the `window.App` scope.
-After the html and and browserified version of our javascript are loaded into the browser we should have a reference to an `App.load_demo` function in the console.
+Above we are importing our NodeJS example module, which Browserify will resolve for us, and binding it to `window.App`.
+After the html and and Browserified javascript is loaded in the browser we should have a global `App` variable and a `App.load_demo` function off of it.

-All the html needs is a way to automatically call this on load.
-And so we have a small `<script>` tag at the bottom of the html in `/example/ex_1.html`.
-Note the last script tag:
+The html just needs to call this on load.
+There is a small `<script>` tag at the bottom of the html in `/example/ex_1.html` that does this:

 ```html
 <html>